-LeeLu Monitors AIO
+7. LeeLu Monitors AIO

 The package contains more utilities to help you check folders and it issues warnings when the faulty activities exceed a certain number of times.

-Wise System Monitor
+8. Wise System Monitor

-This is one of the best system monitoring tools out now, offering you a simple and quick way of monitoring the memory usage, CPU usage and all the related processes running with the hardware components installed in your PC.
+Wise System Monitor is one of the best system monitoring tools out now, offering you a simple and quick way of monitoring the memory usage, CPU usage and all the related processes running with the hardware components installed in your PC.

 Most of the programs that we have listed above will work perfectly if you are a regular user.
 But in case you’re a gamer and you really need to know the stats of your gaming rig, this will turn out to be the best tool for your needs.

 EnhanceMySe7en is a tweaking and system enhancement program that allows you to see the system information of your PC and the current temperature of the CPU and GPU.

-This is another tiny tool that can easily determine the temperature of your system with a basic and simple interface.
+CPU Thermometer is another tiny tool that can easily determine the temperature of your system with a basic and simple interface.
 You can find out the current temperature of each core and also the percentage of load, as well, along with changing the units of temperature.